ahdis/epr-integration-cara/docs/primarysystems-epr.md

 EPRIK example [request,response](https://test.ahdis.ch/eprik-cara/index.html#/transaction/6a6ee447-a842-44f6-bc29-b8a35d14c5e1).
 With  EPRIK you can do the user authentication there and reuse the token [see](usecases/#use-the-idp-assertion-from-eprik).
 For the communication you need a client certificate but with EPRIK a client certificate is not necessary.
 You will need to add the HomeCommunityId, RepositoryUniqueId and DocumentUniqueId.

-## 5. Publish documents for a patient by a healthcare professional or a technical user
+## 5. Publish documents for a patient by a healthcare professional

 To provide documents and metadata about the documents the IHE XDS.b profile and transactions needs to be used.
 See detailed description[here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/ProvideAndRegister.md).